shenlu89/amazing-endemic-species/README.md

 Amazing Endemic Species (AES) is an open-source, community-driven SaaS (Species-as-a-Service) application.
 AES has:

-- Map endemic species all over the world in a 3D dynamic globe.
+- 🌍 **3D Dynamic Globe**: AES maps endemic species all over the world in a 3D dynamic globe.

-- Provide user-friendly API services to get access to ASE data, which can be used in scientific research and secondary development.
+- 🦎 **User-Friendly API Services**: AES provides easy-to-use API services, which means you can seamlessly access AES data for your scientific research or any secondary development projects.

+- 🔍 **Open-Source and Community-Driven**: Being open-source means transparency and the opportunity for anyone to improve the project.
+Such as, you can contribute to the database, ensuring that the information is continually updated and accurate.

+Join the AES community and help to map and protect the world’s unique species!
+Whether you’re contributing data, using the API for your research, or simply exploring the globe, every little bit helps.

 ## Contributing